 His goal was to get as much as he could from the West while maintaining his desperately needed Russian subsidies.
 One of those had already been Russia’s paying ten years in advance for its Crimea naval base.
 The poor, hardpressed Ukrainians are worse off now than before the Western “improvements” began, as hard an example of hopeless leadership that you can find… Jim W. Dean ]

 – First published … December 28, 2016 –

 Russia’s President Vladimir Putin officially initiated gas supplies to Crimea from continental Russia on Tuesday, Kremlin Spokesman Dmitry Peskov told reporters on Tuesday.

 The launch of the pipeline from the Krasnodar region to Crimea will ensure steady gas delivery for all types of consumers on the peninsula.
 Putin participated in the ceremony via videoconference.

-The Russian leader congratulated all of the peninsula’s residents, and everyone who took part in the construction of the pipeline on this event.
+The Russian leader congratulated all of the peninsula’s residents and everyone who took part in the construction of the pipeline at this event.

 Putin called today’s event an important step in the right direction for the peninsula’s development.

-Also, according to the President Putin, within four years 70 km of main lines and 2,500 km of inter-settlement lines and 8 gas pumping stations will be built or upgraded.
+Also, according to President Putin, within four years 70 km of main lines and 2,500 km of inter-settlement lines, and 8 gas pumping stations will be built or upgraded.